-In addition to its scientific role the RRS Sir David Attenborough will support the resupply of the five Antarctic research stations operated by BAS.
-Operational facilities include:
+In addition to its scientific role, the RRS Sir David Attenborough will support the resupply of the five Antarctic research stations operated by British Antarctic Survey (BAS).

 Cargo handling facilities

-The ship will also be equipped with a stern and a side A-frame (30t), a fold-out platform near the bow for towing scientific equipment, and several removable bulwarks to allow for deployment of equipment from the aft deck.
+It is also equipped with a stern and a side A-frame (30t), a fold-out platform near the bow fitted with a boom and winch for towing scientific equipment, and several removable bulwarks so equipment can be deployed from the aft deck.

 Small boating facilities

-The new ship will be equipped with a workboat and cargo tender, which will be capable of approaching Bird Island and Signy research stations during resupply operations; the water near these stations is too shallow for the ship to approach.
-The cargo tender has a crane to transfer containers to the shoreside, while the workboat will be capable of deploying equipment in shallow waters via a winch.
-Additionally, there will be a number of small inflatable craft aboard the ship.
+The new polar ship has a workboat and cargo tender, which can approach Bird Island and Signy research stations during resupply operations.
+This is important because the water near these stations is too shallow for the ship to approach.
+There are also some small, inflatable craft aboard the ship.

 Helideck and hangar

-The new ship will feature a helideck and hangar that will be capable of supporting up to two small helicopters.
+The RRS Sir David Attenborough has a helideck and hangar which can support two small helicopters.
 These could assist with the deployment of airborne scientific instruments and scientific field parties, or transfer vital equipment to shore in case of fast ice preventing a landing by the ship.

 The RRS Sir David Attenborough (SDA) just got another step closer to completion as the Hamburg Ship Model Basin (HSVA) investigated the aerodynamic performance of Britain’s new polar research vessel using a computer generated ‘virtual wind tunnel’